lagdo/dbadmin-app/README.md

 - Query a table.
 - Execute queries in the query editor.

-The following features are either disabled or not yet available:
+The following features are either disabled or not yet implemented:
+- Use a better editor for SQL queries.
 - Query a view.
 - Save queries in user account.
 - Save and show the query history.